Greenpeace links forest destruction for palm oil to brands

 Greenpeace says global consumer brands continue to buy palm oil from companies that are cutting down Indonesia's rainforests despite repeated pledges to clean up their supply chains.

-The environmental group says in a report released Wednesday that 25 palm oil producing groups it has investigated destroyed more than 130,000 hectares of natural forest in Indonesia since 2015.
+The environmental group said in a report released Wednesday that 25 palm oil producing groups it has investigated destroyed more than 130,000 hectares of natural forest in Indonesia since 2015.
+It says that's an area nearly twice the size of the island nation of Singapore.

 Continue Reading Below

-It says all but one of those producers had supplied palm oil to consumer companies that are household names around the world in the past year.
+The report said all but one of those producers had supplied palm oil to consumer companies that are household names around the world in the past year.
+They include giants such as Nestle, PepsiCo, Unilever and Colgate-Palmolive.

 Palm oil, mainly produced in Indonesia and Malaysia, is used in a slew of consumer products from snacks to cosmetics.